sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 }
 ```

-## Collect snapshot contents from on-prem instance

 ### Generate databases backups

+Ensure that the customer has the [latest _build_](https://github.com/sourcegraph/src-cli/blob/main/DEVELOPMENT.md#development) of [`src`](https://github.com/sourcegraph/src-cli) installed before proceeding.

-The customer should first be asked to create `pg_dump` exports of their Sourcegraph databases.
-`pg_dump` is designed to be [usable while the database is in use](https://www.postgresql.org/docs/current/app-pgdump.html):
+The customer should first be asked to create `pg_dump` exports of their Sourcegraph databases. `pg_dump` is designed to be [usable while the database is in use](https://www.postgresql.org/docs/current/app-pgdump.html):

 > It makes consistent backups even if the database is being used concurrently. pg_dump does not block other users accessing the database (readers or writers).